Home

 By Creative Primary Literacy

-A Frida Kahlo Escape Room activity.
-Ideal for fifth grade or sixth grade, the activity is perfect for group work, starting a new art topic, team-building activities or for a fun, engaging and interactive lesson.
-The activity can be used in English class as it incorporates some ELA skills, in Art or in Social Studies.
+A First World War Escape Room activity.
+Ideal for fifth grade or sixth grade, the activity is perfect for group work, starting a new history topic, team-building activities or for a fun, engaging and interactive lesson.
+The activity can be used in English class as it incorporates some ELA skills or in Social Studies.

 The activity has been split into four different tasks; your students will need to complete each of the tasks to reveal a word.
 Together the four words make a phrase for them to escape the room.